slg74/sagittarius_a_orbits/README.md

 ~~TODO 1: ffmpeg script in bash for gif creation.~~
 TODO 2: use astropy for constants.
 TODO 3: mess with orbital eccentricities and semimajor axes.
+TODO 4: add background stars.
+TODO 5: use matplotlib for this instead of pygame.

 ![sgr_A](sgr_A.gif)